jeremyahn316/Hog/README.md

 # Hog
+This project was created as a part of CS61A: Structure and Interpretation of Computer Programs using Python.

 In this project, developed a simulator and multiple strategies for the dice game Hog.
 Used control statements and higher-order functions together to create this simulated dice game.